dupdob/articles/unittests/noncovered.md

 # What about some truths ?

 ### 1. Unit tests are not about testing a method in isolation
+Good tests must test a **behavior** in isolation to **other tests**.
+Calling them unit, system or integration has no relevance to this.

 [Kent Beck says it so much better than I could ever do.](https://www.facebook.com/notes/kent-beck/unit-tests/1726369154062608/)
 >From this perspective, the **integration/unit test frontier is a frontier of design**, not of tools or frameworks or how long tests run or how many lines